nyboer/NTCOBD/README.md

 #OBD on pocket chip
-Some scattered notes on working with On Board Diagnostics and PocketCHIP
+Some scattered notes on working with On Board Diagnostics and PocketCHIP.

+The interesting files in this repo:
+  * blue.py - processes commands in python and logs them to a text file
+  * obd_commands_complete.txt - a list of commands that I discovered on the Prius.
+You can make your own by messing with blue.py
+  * cgraph.py - uses cairo graphics to draw the rudiments of a speedometer.
+Needs work!
+  * carsync.sh - beginnings of syncing with a WebDAV folder, ideally music files for a 'playlist for the day's commute'

+Besides that, there's some examples and unfinished work.

 ```
 sudo apt-get install -y screen openssh-server x11vnc bluez-tools rfkill